 Another thing a smartwatch does is that it comes with many helpful apps.
-In truth, how good and useful a smartwatch turns out to be is heavily dependent on the quality of apps it supports.
+In truth, how good and useful it turns out to be is heavily dependent on the quality of apps it supports.

-There are different app ecosystems which revolve around either Apple or Google.
+There are different app ecosystems that revolve around either Apple or Google.

-If a smartwatch has one dedicated function, such as a diving watch or a hiking watch, it might not necessarily support other apps besides related ones.
+If a smartwatch has one dedicated function, such as a diving watch or a hiking watch, it might not necessarily support other apps unrelated to its primary function.
 That’s only expected and understandable too.

 General-purpose smartwatches, on the other hand, usually come with important apps depending on their OS.

-For smartwatches that are synced to smartphones, these guys can also help to manage media playback.
-So, you can change tracks or reduce or increase volume on your smartwatch while listening to music on your iPhone with your AirPods.
+For smartwatches that are synced to smartphones, they can also help to manage media playback.
+So, you can change tracks, reduce or increase volume with your smartwatch while listening to music on your iPhone with your AirPods.

 4. Reply Messages By Voice

-Since smartphones support voice dictation, you will be able to respond to your texts and mails by voice.
-This is not only cool, it is also super convenient.
+Since smartphones support voice dictation, you will be able to respond to your texts and emails by voice.
+This makes the sending of text messages and emails a lot more convenient.